PacktPublishing/3D-Graphics-Rendering-Cookbook/README.md

 <a href="https://www.packtpub.com/game-development/3d-graphics-rendering-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781786461629"><img src="https://user-images.githubusercontent.com/2510143/124914444-05144f80-dff9-11eb-8753-62667b6543ca.png" alt="Book Name" height="256px" align="right"></a>

-This is the code repository for [Book Name](https://github.com/PacktPublishing/3D-Graphics-Rendering-Cookbook), published by Packt.
+This is the code repository for [3D Graphics Rendering Cookbook](https://github.com/PacktPublishing/3D-Graphics-Rendering-Cookbook), published by Packt.

-**Subtitle from EPIC**
+**A comprehensive guide to exploring rendering algorithms in modern OpenGL and Vulkan**

 ## What is this book about?
 OpenGL is a popular cross-language, cross-platform application programming interface (API) used for rendering 2D and 3D graphics, while Vulkan is a low-overhead, cross-platform 3D graphics API that targets high-performance applications.
 3D Graphics Rendering Cookbook helps you learn about modern graphics rendering algorithms and techniques using C++ programming along with OpenGL and Vulkan APIs.